klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

 As you can see, pickle `load()` function is called without any prior check on the file content, allowing an attacker to pass an arbitrary binary payload to the application.

-How can we exploit it, then?
-In Python, we don't actually have any tool like ysoserial, and we don't have a clear definition of POP gadget as it was for the previous languages we encountered so far, but in this context, we actually don't need them at all.
+How can that be exploited?
+In Python, no tool like ysoserial is available, and there is no clear definition of POP gadget as it was for the previous analysed languages, but in this context, there is no need for them at all.

-Indeed, for pickle, _pickle and cPickle, we can craft a payload using a simple piece of code, like the following:
+Indeed, for pickle, _pickle and cPickle, a payload may be crafted using a simple piece of code, like the following:

 ```python
 import _pickle